tiru1222/terraform-zero-to-hero/Day-2/07-tfvars.md

 terraform apply -var-file=dev.tfvars
 ```

+OR if u use file name as terraform.tfvars then no need to specify in cmmds automatically takes.
 By using `.tfvars` files, you can keep your Terraform code more generic and flexible while tailoring configurations to different scenarios and environments.